 Your last vaccination dose must have been completed at least 14 days before travel.

-Travellers with just one dose must complete a short quarantine period upon arrival into Bali. (note: you must quarantine at the port of entry into Indonesia).
-For fully vaccinated travellers do not need to quarantine.
+Travellers with just one or no doses need to complete a short quarantine period upon arrival into Bali.
+Fully vaccinated travellers do not need to quarantine.

 If you’ve received at least 2 COVID-19 vaccine doses, you can apply for a tourist visa on arrival in Bali, costing 500,000 Indonesian Rupiah (AUD$46) and valid for a 30 day stay.
-To apply for the visa, you must show evidence of a return or onward flight booking to another country and health insurance coverage of at least 20,000 Singaporean dollars covering COVID-19 treatment and hospitalisation.
-You must also stay at a CHSE-certified hotel in Bali until you receive a negative COVID-19 (PCR) test result on arrival.
-Our hotel is CHSE certified.
+To apply for the visa, you must show evidence of a return or onward flight booking to another country and at least 6 months on your passport.
+You will be directed to get your visa on arrival at the airport before you go through customs.

 To make form filling in easier at the airport before you take off